-1. The Provider network must provide face-to-face treatment intervention, including services provided in IMDs providing substance use disorder treatment, for all Members within one hour for emergencies, within 24 hours for Urgent situations, and within seven days for routine appointments and for specialty referrals.
+The Provider network must provide face-to-face treatment intervention, including services provided in IMDs providing substance use disorder treatment, for all Members within one hour for emergencies, within 24 hours for Urgent situations, and within seven days for routine appointments and for specialty referrals.
 Upon the initial face-to-face intervention, the implementation of treatment services must adhere to the prescribed treatment plan, including the Start Date and frequency of treatment services.
-Prior Authorization of emergency services is not permitted.
-(See Appendix AA, Attachment 1.
-"Emergency Inpatient: Prior Authorization, Admission and Documentation.")
+Prior Authorization of emergency inpatient and emergency outpatient services is not permitted.

-The Primary Contractor or its BH-MCO must have a notification process in place with Providers for the referral of a Member to another Provider if a selected Provider is not able to schedule the referred Member within the access standard.
+The Primary Contractor or its BH-MCO must have a notification process in place with Providers for the referral of a Member to another Provider, if a selected Provider is not able to schedule the referred Member within the access standard.